aaghouse/ML_UsedCarsPrice/Reportwithfindings.md

 (1) Data Cleaning, dropping all rows with Nan/Zero values the size reduced from [426880 rows to 80170 rows] Dropping 82% of the data set would yield bad results.
 Hence Imputing values (with KNNImputer) that are missign/zero are essential.
 This was done to treat all zero and missing values in price and odometer.

 (2) KNNImputer was also choosen to impute cylinders, size, condition, title_status & drive.
 KNNImputer also fixes missing values with feature mean.

-All these columns were also encoded with JamesSteinEncoder for Categorical encoding.
+(3) All these columns in (2) were also encoded with JamesSteinEncoder for Categorical encoding.

-(3) Dropped color, model, id and VIN from the dataset that does not add value to the price of the car.
+(4) Dropped color, model, id and VIN from the dataset that does not add value to the price of the car.

-(4) Combined region and state to region_state, dropped individual region and state fields.
+(5) Combined region and state to region_state, dropped individual region and state fields.

 Modeling: